writetome51/ArrayPaginator/README.md

 totalPages (read-only):  number

-Its private property this._itemGetter checks the entire array to make sure its actually an array, so you don't need to do that yourself.
+Whenever the data property is assigned a new value, it's checked to make sure it's an array.